 stablebranch, CircleCI will publish a new patch version, publishing the mainline

 Please update the

 stable branch with a rebase from

-git checkout master && \ git pull && \ git checkout stable && \ git pull && \ git rebase master && \ git push
+git checkout main && \ git pull && \ git checkout stable && \ git pull && \ git rebase main && \ git push

 Both methods of publishing will also create a new Github release and generate release notes from our Pull Requests.
 This is done by the

 lerna-changelog package.
 Only Pull Requests with labels will be included.
 Release Notes can be viewed at github.com/grouparoo/grouparoo/releases.